 Developing of logical thinking and reasoning is a part of our all elementary classes.
 From solving logical puzzles and analyzing syllogisms, we come to the ideas of formal proof methods in our middle and high school classes.

 While we assume that our students are skilled in their grade level's school curriculum, we push for greater understanding and mastering of these topics.
 Our geometric and number problems and puzzles, mental math methods, and hands-on explorations develop students' abstract and visual reasoning, and gives them a deeper understanding of school mathematics.

 New topics outside school Curriculum

-Introducing higher math topics, such as Graph Theory, Fractals, or Binary numbers makes our lessons exciting and fun.
+Introducing higher math topics, such as Graph Theory, Fractals, or Binary Numbers makes our lessons exciting and fun.
 We teach these topics in an engaging way tailored to younger children.
-Proud of this new knowledge, kids are ready to share it with their parents, siblings and friend of all ages.
+Proud of this new knowledge, kids are ready to share it with their parents, siblings and friends of all ages.

 Your student can join our classes at any time.
 Many students start in the 2nd or 3rd grade, and continue through our class sequence, with each level building on the skills learned in the previous ones.